solodynamo/dpl-cli/README.md

    * `npm install -g dpl-cli` (NPM)
 2. Run `dpl-cli` At Console To Get Today matches.
 2. Run `dpl-cli-score` At Console To Get Team Scores.

+##NOTE: Maximize the terminal screen for much nicer view.